pik-nik/GAProject1-tic-tac-toe/README.md

 ### Adding a hover feature

+### Changed cursor to pointer to click boxes/button and non allowed on boxes that can't be clicked

 ## Things that I want to do to improve my game
 * Change the grid so that it dyanamically changes size and is a better user experience for small screens and phones - a quick fix would be doing a media inquiry
 * Fix the size too bix for laptop, was ok on desktop